-We are offering an informational webinar to go over all aspects of the application process and requirements.
-Applicants who have not previously received an RBDB grant are required to attend the webinar, view the webinar recording, or receive a private consultation.
+We offer an informational webinar every grant cycle to go over all aspects of the application process and requirements.
+Applicants who have not previously received an Access & Digitization Grant are required to attend the webinar, view the webinar recording, or receive a private consultation.
 Previous grant recipients are strongly encouraged to arrange a private consultation prior to applying.
 Please contact Ryan Perry (firstname.lastname@example.org) to arrange for a consultation.

 Grant Program Timeline:

 December 15, 2020: Informational webinar (also available as a recording)

 January 15, 2021: Deadline for requesting a direct consultation or a quote for CLRC’s in-house digitization services

 February 2021: Library Resources & Services Committee will review the applications, followed by a review by an external committee

 March 2021: Board of Trustees will review the recommendations of the committees.

 April 2021: Grant recipients announced

 Canastota Public Library: $2,500 to digitize Canastota Bee Journal newspapers, from 1888-1909.

 New Woodstock Free Library: $450 to digitize 30 works of art by Jim Ridlon, a former professor from the College of Visual and Performing Arts at Syracuse University.